Photo restoration equipment 2019 (updated)

 Even bigger images

 Then as we moved into 2018 images continued you grow in size.
-Photoshop works best on single core processor speed and as we moved into 2019 installing a processor such as an Intel i9700k or even an i9900k would give the fastest speed Photoshop can work at..
+Photoshop works best on single-core processor speed and as we moved into 2019 installing a processor such as an Intel i9700k or even an i9900k would give the fastest speed Photoshop can work at.
+Now you buy AMD CPUs with equal processing speeds such as the multi-core 3900x.
+These newer processors are so many times faster than an old fashioned dual-core CPU..

 With the constant development os solid-state memory there are now even faster drives than the above SSDs.
 The latest motherboards support newer SSD M.2 drives which have even faster transfer rates.
 Installing Photoshop on an M.2 and having a quality SSD as photo scratch disk can improve your speed even further.
 Photo uses a scratch disc to help process large images when it runs out of ram.
 Your Ram is very fast so when it runs out and a disc takes its place, the process can only run as fast as the disc.
 It is important to use a disc that is fast.